goug0035/fork-pass-tests/README.md

-# Fork & pass tests
+# Fork & pass test

 A demo repository to practice forking and passing automated tests.